All posts

 Over 3,000,00040%

-These brackets are denominated in TRY.
-For a Turkish founder earning $100,000 USD through a US LLC, the TRY equivalent at March 2026 exchange rates (~36 TRY/USD) is approximately 3,600,000 TRY — placing the top portion of income in the 40% bracket.
-Currency depreciation pushes USD earners into higher Turkish tax brackets even when their real USD income is flat.
+These brackets are in TRY.
+A Turkish founder earning $100,000 USD through a US LLC?
+At March 2026 rates (~36 TRY/USD), that converts to roughly 3,600,000 TRY, putting the top slice in the 40% bracket.
+The insidious part: currency depreciation pushes USD earners into higher brackets even when their real dollar income stays flat.

 How US LLC Income Is Classified

 Income earned through a US LLC by a Turkish resident is classified as ticari kazanç (commercial income) under Article 37 of the Income Tax Law.
-This is the same classification applied to income from a Turkish sole proprietorship or partnership.
+Same classification as a Turkish sole proprietorship.

-The GIB does not recognize the US "disregarded entity" concept.
-A US single-member LLC is a separate legal entity formed under US state law.
-However, because it is fiscally transparent for US purposes (the IRS does not tax the entity itself), the income flows through to the individual owner — and Turkey taxes the individual on their worldwide income regardless of entity classification.
+The GIB does not care about the US "disregarded entity" concept.
+A US single-member LLC is a separate legal entity under US state law, but because it is fiscally transparent for US purposes (the IRS does not tax the entity itself), the income flows through to the individual owner.
+Turkey then taxes that individual on their worldwide income regardless of how the US classifies the entity.

-The practical result: the Turkish founder reports the LLC's net income as commercial income on their annual return, converted to TRY at the exchange rate applicable on the date the income was earned or at the average annual rate (the GIB accepts either method, but consistency is required year over year).
+In practice: you report the LLC's net income as commercial income on your annual return, converted to TRY at either the exchange rate on the date earned or the average annual rate.
+The GIB accepts both methods, but you must be consistent year over year.

 Annual Income Tax Return (Mart Beyannamesi)

-Turkish residents who earn income from foreign sources file an annual income tax return by March 25 of the following year (the "Mart Beyannamesi" — March declaration).
-For income earned in 2025, the return is due March 25, 2026.
+Turkish residents with foreign income file an annual return by March 25 (the "Mart Beyannamesi").
+For 2025 income, that means March 25, 2026.

-• All worldwide income is reported, including US LLC income, even if no US tax was paid
+• All worldwide income reported, including US LLC income, even if no US tax was paid

-• Foreign income is converted to TRY using the TCMB (Central Bank of the Republic of Turkey) exchange rate
+• Foreign income converted to TRY using the TCMB exchange rate

-• Provisional tax payments (geçici vergi) are due quarterly — the 14th of the second month following each quarter (May 14, August 14, November 14, February 14)
+• Quarterly provisional tax (geçici vergi) due the 14th of the second month after each quarter (May 14, August 14, November 14, February 14)

-• Foreign tax credits for taxes paid to the US (if any) are claimed on the return under Article 123 of the Income Tax Law
+• Foreign tax credits claimed under Article 123 of the Income Tax Law, if applicable

-A Turkish founder with a US LLC who has no US tax liability (no US-source income, no US PE) has no US taxes to credit against the Turkish liability.
-The full Turkish tax rate applies to the LLC income.
+Most Turkish founders with US LLCs have no US tax liability (no US-source income, no US PE), which means no US taxes to credit.
+The full Turkish rate applies.

 The Turkey-US Tax Treaty